 The Samsung The Frame doesn't have a local dimming feature.
 We still film these videos on the TV to show you how the backlight performs and make it easy to compare it with a TV that has local dimming.

-The HDR peak brightness is just okay.
+The Samsung The Frame 2022 has okay HDR peak brightness.
 It gets bright enough to make some highlights stand out, but without a local dimming feature, small highlights don't pop against the rest of the image.
 The EOTF is okay at following the target curve, but all scenes are slightly brighter than they should be.
 There's a slow roll-off at the peak brightness, meaning you don't lose fine details in bright scenes.

 These results are from before calibration in the 'Movie' Picture Mode with the Brightness and Contrast at their max and the Color Tone set to 'Warm2'.

 If you find the image too dim, try setting the Contrast Enhancer to 'High' and the ST.2084 to its max.
 This results in a noticeably brighter image, as you can see in this EOTF, but it doesn't change the peak brightness.

 The Samsung The Frame has okay HDR brightness in Game Mode.
 It's very similar to outside of Game Mode, and even if it gets slightly brighter, it's hard to tell any difference.
 The EOTF tracks the target curve a bit better with brighter scenes, and there's an even slower roll-off at the peak brightness, so it doesn't lose any details with bright scenes.

 This was tested by enabling Game Mode with the same settings as outside of Game Mode, with HDR10+ Gaming set to 'Basic' and the Color Gamut set to 'Auto'.

 The Samsung The Frame TV has some uniformity issues visible towards the bottom right side of the screen.
 It's noticeable with large areas of light colors, like if you want to display a painting with large areas of white.
 You don't always see it with most content, though.